 Note: The metrics requirements below only apply to business cases for Major (Type 1) Investments

-A minimum of one (1) metric should be “Customer Satisfaction (Results)” (e.g., service quality, end user satisfaction, service level agreements) with respect to the impact to major stakeholders (e.g., customers, affected citizens, inter and intra-agency end users).
+A minimum of one (1) metric should be “Customer Satisfaction (Process Results)” (e.g., service quality, end user satisfaction, service level agreements) with respect to the impact to major stakeholders (e.g., customers, affected citizens, inter and intra-agency end users).

 A minimum of three (3) metrics should be “Strategic and Business Results”, which measures how the investment contributes to the Strategic Objectives / Priority Goals or business need of the Agency.
 At least one Strategic and Business Results metric must have a monthly reporting frequency.
 At least one Strategic and Business Result must be tied to an Agency Strategic Objective or Agency Priority Goal that was submitted at the investment level.
 Metrics in this category could come in two different areas:

-Effectiveness –quantified desired effect the investment has on the Agency’s mission or business needs (e.g. processing speed, processing quality, backlog reduction, mission outcomes, business outcomes, etc.)
+Effectiveness:quantified desired effect the investment has on the Agency’s mission or business needs (e.g. processing speed, processing quality, backlog reduction, mission outcomes, business outcomes, etc.)

 Efficiency: quantified desired effect the investment has on the agency’s operational/technical needs (e.g. reliability, availability, throughput, response time/latency, utilization, etc.)